-Bill Wilson, A.A.'s New York City co-founder, had a great deal of difficulty accepting this spiritual solution to alcoholism.
+Bill Wilson, our New York City co-founder, had a great deal of difficulty accepting this spiritual solution to alcoholism.
 In "Bill's Story" he describes how he "came to believe".

 In late November 1934, Ebby T. visits Bill at his Brooklyn, New York home.
 It is during this visit that Bill first learns about a God of his own understanding.
 Let's pick up the story at the top of page 12.

-As we mentioned earlier, Ebby is one of Bill's high school friends and a former drinking companion.
+As we mentioned earlier, Ebby is one of Bill's school friends.
 Ebby has been sober in the Oxford Group for several months.
 He tells Bill his life has changed as the result of practicing the Oxford Group's Six Spiritual Activities that we discussed earlier.
 Please keep in mind that Bill always considered Ebby to be a worse drunk than he was, so the fact that Ebby was now not drinking carried a strong message.